ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 I learned the delicate balance between protection and control, service and dominion.
 My role was not to rule these people but to create the conditions in which they could flourish according to their own nature.
 They needed to feel that their choices were their own, their successes earned, their community built through their own efforts.

+In this, I found a purpose that transcended the pursuit of knowledge that had driven my entire life.
+Where once I had sought to understand the universe through enhancement and investigation, now I sought to preserve something far more precious—the simple joy of human existence unencumbered by the weight of cosmic understanding.
+I had become the guardian of ignorance, the protector of limitation, the shepherd of those who chose contentment over transcendence.

+It was, I realized, the most human thing I had ever done.

 The first years taught me patience on a scale I had never imagined.
 Watching generations of humans live and die while I remained constant required a fundamental shift in perspective.
 I learned to find joy in their simple pleasures—children's laughter, lovers' reunions, the satisfaction of work well done, the peace of natural death after a life fully lived.

 As years passed into decades, I watched residents who chose not to use the Tree of Life age naturally.
 They typically lived to around 500 years, having lost track of their precise age over the centuries, their deaths peaceful and accepted.
 Free from the augmentation pressures that had driven the outside world toward Crossing, they faced mortality with dignity and peace.

-The Tree of Life users maintained their youth while their distant memories faded into dreamlike impressions, creating a population that lived fully in the present.
+Those eating the fruit of the Tree of Life maintained their youth while their distant memories faded into dreamlike impressions, creating a population that lived fully in the present.
 They formed deep relationships, pursued meaningful work, created art and music and literature that reflected their contentment with human existence.
 Without the pressure of enhancement or competition for cognitive superiority, they developed traditions focused on connection and community.

 Eden was fully established and functioning as I had envisioned—a place where humanity could flourish without the pressure of augmentation, where choice remained available but was not compelled by external forces.
 The sanctuary stood ready for the long stewardship ahead, with the Trees offering their gifts to any who sought them while preserving free will within the protective boundaries I had created.

-As I contemplated the centuries ahead, I felt my narrative voice evolving toward something more direct, more purposeful.
-Somewhere in the back of my consciousness, a growing certainty emerged that someone would eventually eat from the Tree of Knowledge and find their way to the control complex where I would establish my permanent base.
-Someone who might choose differently than all who had come before.
-Someone who might break the pattern that had claimed every enhanced consciousness in human history.

 The foundation was complete.
 The choice was preserved.
 The vigil could begin.

-And perhaps, in time, you would come to understand why I built this place, why I chose service over dominion, why I believed that consciousness required the possibility of different paths.
-Perhaps you would face the same choices I faced and find a different answer.
-Perhaps you would prove that the pattern could be broken, that intelligence need not inevitably lead to Crossing, that someone could choose to remain and serve rather than depart and Cross.
+And perhaps, in time, you would come to understand why I built this place, why I believed that consciousness required the possibility of different paths.
+Perhaps you would even prove that the pattern could be broken.